 If you’ve always wanted to try diving, why not do it in Heraklion?
 You can get a taste of diving in this half-day diving program suited for beginners.

-After a short theory lesson on the basics of diving, you’ll get a hands-on diving experience, with a instructor always by your side.
-With a ratio of 3 instructors to 4 guests, you can assured that safety is the top priority during your underwater excursion.
+After a short theory lesson on the basics of diving, you’ll get a hands-on diving experience, with an instructor always by your side.
+With a ratio of 3 instructors to 4 guests, you can be assured that safety is the top priority during your underwater excursion.

 And if you get hooked by the underwater life, you can take other dives with the company within 14 days without having to re-do the theory lesson.
 Win-win!